 The Research Requirement.
 The Research Requirement is satisfied by completion of eight (8) research segments.
 A research segment requires the completion of at least one significant research assignment, which will include a research plan, a research trail, and a research bibliography.
-A course may contain more than one research segment.
+A course may contain more than one research segment, or may contain one or more research segments along with a writing or skills segment.
 To ensure that students become proficient in the foundational information and research abilities required in practice, multiple research segments will address and reinforce knowledge of sources, creation of a research plan, use of multiple platforms for research, maintaining a research trail, and storing information.
 The Registrar will maintain and publish a list of courses containing research segments approved by the faculty.

 The Skills Requirement.
 The Skills Requirement is satisfied by completion of six (6) skills segments in addition to the skills provided in the required classes of Practice Foundations I and Practice Foundations II.
 A skills segment is a performance or activity on which students are assessed and which requires a student to engage in one or more of the following professional skills, or other skills recognized by the faculty as a possible basis for a skills segment: interviewing, counseling, negotiation, fact development and analysis, trial practice, document drafting, conflict resolution, organization and management of legal work, collaboration, cultural competency and self-evaluation.
-A course may contain more than one skills segment.
+A course may contain more than one skills segment, or may contain one or more skills segments along with a writing or research segment.
 The Registrar will maintain and publish a list of courses containing skills segments approved by the faculty.